malinkinsa/docker-suricata/README.md

 # Suricata
 ---
 ![Docker Pulls](https://img.shields.io/docker/pulls/malinkinsa/suricata)

-Suricata Docker Image with enabled profiling and debug.
+Suricata Docker Image with enabled profiling.
+Packet profiling is convenient in case you would like to know how long packets take to be processed.
+It is a way to figure out why certain packets are being processed quicker than others, and this way a good tool for developing Suricata.

 ## Usage
 - Create volumes: